Health

 What are the most common allergens in food?

 Many foods are known to be allergens.
-However, nine out of 10 allergic reactions to foods involve one of the following eight food allergies:
+However, 90% of all allergic reactions to foods involve one of the following nine food allergies:

 - Milk